Skip to main content

 Bigilla

-Traditional bean paste made from dried broad beans (tic beans), garlic, olive oil, and herbs.
-Served as dip with crackers or bread, or spread on ftira.
-Hearty vegetarian Maltese staple.
+A bean paste made from dried broad beans (tic beans), garlic, olive oil, and herbs.
+It's served as a dip with crackers or bread, or spread onto ftira.
+Filling and entirely vegetarian, it's a Maltese staple.

 Gbejniet